 Can you have it all?

-For the current generation of mothers, things are quite complicated as there can sometimes be a pressure to work and spend more time with their family.
+For the current generation of parents, things are quite complicated as there can sometimes be a pressure to work and spend more time with their family.
 In reality, this takes an immense amount of work, and sometimes isn’t a matter of choice.
-For some families there is no choice but for Mum to work.
+For some families there is no choice but for both set of parents to work.
 Improving equality has been welcome and essential, but it doesn’t mean things are necessarily easy.

 What is good is that we now have much better employment protection in place immediately following a child’s birth (or adoption).
 You can take up to 52 weeks of maternity leave and feel confident that your employment is protected.
 This can also now be shared between parents so you can make the right decisions for your family in its early days.